charya-s/obsidian-sync/01 - Education/PhD/Literature Review/Electromyogram Sensors.md

 The other common form is "inserted EMG", which utilizes a needle to monitor deeper muscles whose activations would otherwise be undetectable from the surface.

-In [[PhD]], surface EMG is used over inserted EMG as the muscle groups that affect gait, those of the hip, knee and ankle, are all superficial.
+In [[00 - PhD]], surface EMG is used over inserted EMG as the muscle groups that affect gait, those of the hip, knee and ankle, are all superficial.